tobylc/Deeper/replit.md

 - **Resolution Required**: Upgrade SendGrid plan or wait for quota reset
 - **Date Identified**: July 22, 2025
 - **System Status**: EmailService configured correctly, but hitting SendGrid limits
+- **Internal System**: InternalEmailService stores all notifications in database as backup
+- **Fallback Implementation**: FallbackEmailService implemented to automatically use database when SendGrid fails

 ## Changelog
 ```